Cat/Cow pose: Etymology and origins

 The name Bidalasana, बिडालासन, is from the Sanskrit बिडाल, biḍāl, meaning "cat", and āsana meaning "posture" or "seat".
 The alternative name Marjariasana (also written Marjaryasana), मार्जरीआसन, is similarly from मार्जरी, mārjārī, also meaning "cat".
 A similar pose was described in Niels Bukh's early 20th century Danish text Primary Gymnastics as "prone-kneeling position", which in turn was derived from a 19th-century Scandinavian tradition of gymnastics.

 A different asana, Marjarottanasana, meaning upside-down cat stretch pose, is illustrated in the 19th century Sritattvanidhi.

 A pose named Vyaghrasana or tiger pose is listed but not described in the 17th century Hatha Ratnavali.

 Description

 The practitioner kneels on all fours and slowly raises and lowers the back, transitioning in a gentle vinyasa between Cat and Cow Poses, and exercising the core muscles that support the spine.
+Cat Pose flexes the spine; Cow Pose, where the belly and back are lowered and the hips and shoulders remain unmoved, extends the spine.

 The pose is considered in Sivananda Yoga to be suitable for use during pregnancy.